hanzoai/ROCm/docs/conceptual/gpu-arch/mi355-performance-counters.rst

       - Number of clocks with outstanding waves for PIPE1 (SPI or SH).

     * - SPI_CS1_NUM_THREADGROUPS
-      - Number of threadgroups launched for PIPE1.
+      - Number of thread groups launched for PIPE1.

     * - SPI_CS1_CRAWLER_STALL
       - Number of clocks when PIPE1 event or wave order FIFO is full.